rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Within our dataset from the 6 subjects, we found that 28.4% of sensor data across all collection windows indicated a correct lift (class A), and 71.6% came from incorrect lifts.
 Of the incorrect lifts, it was split by error type B-E: 19.3% : 18.4% : 17.4% : 16.4%.
 This tells us that while the data isn't perfectly balanced at 20:20:20:20:20 across lift class, it isn't *too* imbalanced either.

-As we are predicting a class in a HAR context, we tested Random Forest modelling approaches.
+As we are predicting a class in a HAR context, with a dense feature space, we test Random Forest modelling approaches as industry standard.

-For each model, we will import the data in the same way but will need to pre-process the data based upon different feature sets to include in our Random Forest algorithm.
-We will train & test each model, refining our approach to feature setting, to provide optimal performance, and then measure this predictive performance based on accuracy score and performance on a new set of 20 observations from 20 new lifters.
+For each model, we will import the data in the same way, but will need to pre-process it based upon different strategies to give a feature set to include in our Random Forest algorithm.
+We will train & test a model using each feature selection approach, to provide optimal performance, and then measure this predictive performance based on accuracy score and on its ability to successfully classify a new set of 20 observations from 20 new lifters.

 <br>
 <br>